GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 /opt/gluu/jetty/oxauth/custom/static/stylesheet/theme.css
 ```

-...will be externally available at url similar to this:
+...will be externally available at a URL similar to this:

 ```
 https://your.gluu.host/oxauth/ext/resources/stylesheet/theme.css